-Everyone from CEOs to motivational speakers has had their say on how to brand successfully.
+Everyone from CEOs to motivational speakers has had their say on how to brand successfully, and indeed some complain that branding has become boring.
 These quotes could potentially provide a deep well of wisdom from which both startups and established companies can source inspiration.
 Or not, as the case may be.

 After reading pretty much every branding quote that's ever been uttered, we've come to the conclusion that some are more useful than others.
 It pays to be discerning here.
 To help you out, we've organised some of the standout nuggets into three distinct categories: the good, the bad and the ugly.
 Disclaimer: this is only our opinion and should not be taken as gospel.

 If you're after more advice on creating identities, then see our logo design guide.

 Click the right-hand corner of each image to enlarge it.